Public Hearing: Eden / Willson Tax Increment Financing (TIF) District .

 Exactly how much money is the developer saving with TIF?

-CyndiO asked over 2 years ago
+CyndiO asked about 3 years ago

 The creation of the TIF District does not specify a particular funding level for the prospective developer.